American bison hunting: Antelope Island

-The Antelope Island bison herd is an isolated bison herd on Utah's Antelope Island, and was founded from 12 animals that came from a private ranch in Texas in the late 1800s.
-The Antelope Island bison herd fluctuates between 550 and 700, and is one of the largest publicly owned bison herds in the nation.
+The Antelope Island bison herd is an isolated bison herd on Utah's Antelope Island and was founded from 12 animals that came from a private ranch in Texas in the late 1800s.
+The Antelope Island bison herd fluctuates between 550 and 700 and is one of the largest publicly owned bison herds in the nation.
 The herd contains some unique genetic traits and has been used to improve the genetic diversity of American bison, however, as is the case with most bison herds, some genes from domestic cattle have been found in the Antelope Island Bison Herd.

 Molly Goodnight

 The last of the remaining "southern herd" in Texas were saved before extinction in 1876.
 Charles Goodnight's wife Molly encouraged him to save some of the last relict bison that had taken refuge in the Texas Panhandle.
-Extremely committed to save this herd, she went as far as to rescue some young orphaned buffaloes and even bottle fed and cared for them until adulthood.
+Extremely committed to saving this herd, she went as far as to rescue some young orphaned buffaloes and even bottle-fed and cared for them until adulthood.
 By saving these few plains bison, she was able to establish an impressive buffalo herd near the Palo Duro Canyon.
 Peaking at 250 in 1933, the last of the southern buffalo would become known as the Goodnight herd.
 The descendants of this southern herd were moved to Caprock Canyons State Park near Quitaque, Texas, in 1998.

 Austin Corbin

-In 1904 the naturalist Ernest Harold Baynes (1868–1925) was appointed conservator of the Corbin Park buffalo reserve in New Hampshire on the edge of the Blue Mountain Forest, by Austin Corbin, Jr. (d.1938), whose father the banker and railroad entrepreneur Austin Corbin (1827-1896) had established it.
-Known as the "Blue Mountain Forest Association", it was a limited membership proprietary hunting club, the park of which comprised 26,000 acres, covering the townships of Cornish, Croydon, Grantham, Newport and Plainfield.
-Corbin Sr. imported bison from Oklahoma, Montana, Wyoming, Manitoba and Texas and donated bison to other American zoos and preserves.
+In 1904 the naturalist Ernest Harold Baynes (1868–1925) was appointed conservator of the Corbin Park game reserve in New Hampshire (on the edge of the Blue Mountain Forest), by Austin Corbin, Jr. (d.1938), whose father, the banker and railroad entrepreneur Austin Corbin (1827–1896) had established it.
+Known as the "Blue Mountain Forest Association", it was a limited membership proprietary hunting club, the park for which comprised 26,000 acres, covering the townships of Cornish, Croydon, Grantham, Newport, and Plainfield.

+Corbin Sr. imported American bison from Oklahoma, Montana, Wyoming, Manitoba, and Texas, and donated bison to other American zoos and preserves.
 He also imported exotic species from Europe and Canada, including wild boar from the Black Forest of Germany.
-From a natural level of 60 million in America, the bison population had been reduced by human activity to just 1,000 by the 1890s, and in 1904 160 of these animals lived within Corbin Park.
+From a natural level of 60 million in America, the bison population had been reduced by human activity to just 1,000 by the 1890s, and in 1904, 160 of those animals lived within Corbin Park.
 The Corbin herd was destroyed in the 1940s following an outbreak of brucellosis.

-Baynes was famous for his tame bison and for driving around the park in a carriage pulled by a pair of bison.
+Baynes was famous for his tame bison, and for driving around the park in a carriage pulled by a pair of bison.
 Amongst his published works is War Whoop and Tomahawk: The Story of Two Buffalo Calves (1929).
-Baynes commented: Of all the works of the late Mr. Austin Corbin, the preservation of that herd of bison was the one that would earn his country’s deepest gratitude.
-His experiment led to the founding of the American Bison Society and was connected, directly or otherwise, with the formation of some of our national parks.
+Baynes commented: